 On one hand, it’s possible to win a domain name trademark lawsuit after striking out with the Uniform Domain Dispute Resolution (UDRP) or arbitration processes.
-But a legal win is only possible if the UDRP or arbitration panel decisions were flat-out wrong, like in a recent case involving a medical facility.
+But a legal win is only possible if the UDRP or arbitration panel decisions erred, like in a recent case involving a medical facility.

 So, theoretically, yes, Ibrahim may be able to wrestle back his domain via a lawsuit.

 To do so, Ibrahim would have to overcome protections in the Anticybersquatting Consumer Protection Act, which, essentially, gives trademark holders exclusive rights to URLs donning their trademarks.
 As such, Ibrahim’s legal leg, in this instance, is exceptionally precarious.